uhbif19/cem-script/docs/goals_and_design.md

 Examples:
 * MinSwap audit - 2.2.1.2 "LP Tokens Can Be Duplicated"

-### Logic duplication

-There are a bunch of very common tasks shared by multiple dApps, which could be tackled generically in a framework like CEM Script.

 ## Human-readable specification

 Designing, understanding, and auditing any non-trivial dApp